 Direct formatting in MS Word involves manually adjusting the appearance of text by changing individual attributes.
 This includes aspects such as font type, size, colour, and spacing, one piece at a time.
 This approach can be time-consuming, especially in lengthy documents where multiple formatting changes are required.
 Each time you want to change the formatting, you must select the text and apply the changes again, which can lead to inconsistencies and errors.

 In contrast, using styles in MS Word allows you to define a set of formatting choices and apply them consistently across your document with just a few clicks.
 When you use styles, you can easily format headings, subheadings, body text, and more all at once.
-If you decide to modify a style—say, changing the font size or colour—you only need to update the style itself, and the changes will automatically apply to all text associated with that style throughout the document.
+If you decide to modify a style — say, changing the font size or colour — you only need to update the style itself, and the changes will automatically apply to all text associated with that style throughout the document.
 This not only saves time but also ensures uniformity, making your document look more professional and organised.
-As you apply different styles in MS Word, keeping track of your document’s length becomes crucial.
-Learn how to easily check your word count with our step-by-step tutorial on how to check word count in Word.

 While direct formatting may seem simple for small adjustments, using styles in MS Word saves a lot of time.
 This allows you to concentrate more on your content instead of its appearance.
 Once you are familiar with using styles in MS Word, you might find it useful to learn about other features such as adding footnotes, which can enhance the professionalism of your document.
 Learn more about this process in our detailed guide on how to create a footnote in Word.